Fort Sumner Historic Site/Bosque Redondo Memorial

 While visiting Bosque Redondo Memorial there are two rules that are paramount:

-- Visitors are not to pick anything up from the ground
+- Visitors are not to pick up or remove anything from the ground

 By following these rules visitors will comply with State and Federal laws protecting archaeological sites.

 Our main trail loop, museum building, and restrooms are all ADA compliant.
-We also offer one courtesy wheelchair.
+We also offer courtesy wheelchairs.

 Each class will be led on a two-hour tour through the museum, along the fort grounds, and nature trail.
 If two classes are booked, they will rotate through stations around the site.
 A restroom break is included halfway through the tour.
 When weather is extremely hot or cold, more time will be spent in the Visitor Center and other climate-controlled areas of the site.
 If time needs to be adjusted for either shorter or longer, please let us know so that we can accommodate your schedule.